Resources and Guidelines

 [Back to Top]

 Approvals that address ICD-10 Implementation will be awarded Core B CEUs.
-ICD-10 Guidelines and Code Set Training will be awarded Core A CEUs.
-AAPC does not accept CEUs from other entities that offer, "AHIMA approved" CEUs.
+ICD-10 Guidelines and Code Set Training and Anatomy and Physiology will be awarded Core A CEUs.
 Companies/Organizations must apply separately for AAPC CEUs and receive an AAPC index number and CEU value.
-Any event, presentation, publication, etc. that pertains to ICD-10 must contain self-created material and has to be submitted in its entirety for review to the CEU Vendor Department.
-Due to this policy trainings such as those provided by AHIMA certified ICD-10 trainers using materials from AHIMA's Train the Trainer program will not be accepted or approved.
+Specialties will be assigned as appropriate based on the chapter/section being reviewed.

 Please refer to the Requirements tab on this page.